 The MPA program strongly supports its students professional development outside the classroom.
 In order to ensure that our graduates are prepared for a fruitful career, the program requires all MPA's to engage in an internship.
 Students must complete a 3 credit/200 hour Internship with a local nonprofit, organization or government agency.
-All Internship inquiries should be directed to Pamela Adams.
+All Internship inquiries should be directed to Craig Smith.

 o Internship Packets are available in the SGPP main office, Social Sciences 315.
 (Or you may click on the link below and print one)